 What is our source-text to peer into the Native Hebrew Spirit?
 Simply, Tanakh (hebrew bible) .
 Though we frequently re-tell stories of Abraham & Sarah, Moshe & Miriam, and the many others wandering in the Tanakh, the essences of their practices and experiences are nearly lost in contemporary Jewish practice. here, in the omana’ya path, we re-vitalize their essential wisdom-ways.

-why is this important now? keren’s Native Hebrew Spirit work directly serves the many Jewish people who are demonstrating a hunger to be personally touched by their Jewish connection.
-Deeply and immediately.
-She suggests that at this time in history our remembrance and inclusion of the sensibilities from the more ancient Hebrew Spirit ways can serve this need. as well, this path of practice, education and celebration serves to reveal the Hebrew wisdom as one facet of a varied-culture world-wisdom.
+At this time in history our remembrance and inclusion of the sensibilities from the more ancient Hebrew Spirit ways can serve this need. as well, this path of practice, education and celebration serves to reveal the Hebrew wisdom as one facet of a varied-culture world-wisdom.

 This introductory talk can be formatted according to the needs of the congregation, such as a drash during regular services (15-20 minutes) or as a more in-depth talk and discussion in another format (20-60 minutes).
 All talks can be customized, via previous consult, to the communities’ specific interests and aims.